311-code/ComfyUI-MagicClip_Strength/README.md

 ## 🔧 Features

 - 🎯 **Clip Text Encoding**: Adjust `clip_g` (global) and `clip_l` (local) strengths for better text-to-image alignment.
 - 🖼️ **Enhanced Layer_idx values**: Specify positive `layer_idx` values.
 (ComfyUI usually just only supports negative values.)
-You can mix and match with + and - values and positive and negative prompt.
+You can mix and match with + and - values on positive and negative prompt.

 ## 🛠️ Installation Instructions